A Look at John Deere Lawn Equipment

 So when I left off I was you telling about my visit to John Deere‘s Horicon Works.
-I was a fortunate member of the media entourage that journeyed recently to Wisconsin to see just what’s doing with John Deere … now, celebrating 50 years in lawn equipment.
+I was a fortunate member of the media entourage that journeyed recently to Wisconsin.
+We went to see just what’s doing with John Deere, now, celebrating 50 years in lawn equipment (2013).

-Our visit was broken into two parts.
+Our visit happened in two parts.
 First, we had a look at their manufacturing processes and later, we took some of the equipment made here for test drives.
 (For comparison, we also had the opportunity to spin around on equipment from leading rivals.)

 John Deere’s Testing Facility :: Wisconsin

 We headed out to the 400+ acre Swan Road Test site (a short bus ride from Horicon Works and a location the team from Deere also referred to as “the Farm”).
-Here, tractors, utility vehicles and implements are field and performance tested.
-Products are run through and graded on Blading, Mowing, Moving, Tilling, Plowing, Snow Blowing, and Brooming … among other things.
+Here, tractors, utility vehicles and implements get field and performance tests.
+Products graded on Blading, Mowing, Moving, Tilling, Plowing, Snow Blowing, and Brooming, among other things.
 Consumer pattern data – the rights and the lefts made in the course of cutting a lawn, is also utilized.

-The equipment is exposed to varying conditions.
-They are run through Bump Tracks, Brake Ramps, Twist Ditches, up and down hillsides and over curb fixtures.
-(I got an albeit quick look at the back side of the facility here … from the front seat of a fast-moving Gator prototype.)
+The equipment is exposed to varying conditions, including on Bump Tracks, Brake Ramps, Twist Ditches, up and down hillsides and over curb fixtures.
+(I got an albeit quick look at the back side of the facility here from the front seat of a fast-moving Gator prototype.)

 At Swan Road, six full-time mechanics and up to 60 drivers at a time “eat, breathe and live turf.”
-Ryes, Fescues, Bluegrasses as well as European Grasses are grown in test plots here and are later mowed down.
+Ryes, Fescues, Bluegrasses as well as European Grasses grows in test plots here and is mowed down.

 Data gathered is used for tweaks in deck design – a clear focus in much of what Deere does.
 The goal – cut more grass, faster, without compromising cut quality.
 The highest cut quality, as Deere defines it, is a carpet-like result with zero visual defects.